Ahren09/UCLA_MATH33A/Reading1.md

    * If there are no non-pivot columns in rref(A), then the columns are independent.
 This means the kernel only contains the zero vector, where the number of rows equals the number of columns in A
 3. Multiply each of these column vectors by -1
 4. Append the identity matrix to the bottom of these column vectors such that their number of rows equals the number of columns in A
+5. The resulting columns span the kernel of A
+### Finding Image of a Matrix
+1. rref(A)
+2. Note the pivot columns.
+Write the corresponding original columns from A as their own column vectors, separated by commas, in order
+3. The resulting columns span the kernel of A